pure-data/externals-howto/README.rst

             gensym("list"), gensym("bound"));

 The function ``inlet_new`` creates a new “active” inlet.
-“Active” means, that a class-method is called each time a message is sent to an “active” inlet.
+“Active” means, that a class method is called each time a message is sent to an “active” inlet.

-Due to the software-architecture, the first inlet is always “active”.
+Due to the software architecture, the first inlet is always “active”.

-The first two arguments of the ``inlet_new``-function are pointers to the interna of the object and to the graphical presentation of the object.
+The first two arguments of the ``inlet_new`` function are pointers to the internal of the object and to the graphical presentation of the object.

 The symbolic selector that is specified by the third argument is to be